entisys360/ARM-Template-Sample/README.md

 1. The customer should complete all the procurements and licensing successfully
 1. The E360 product DL will collaborate with the customer to complete the Domain join operations.
 1. The E360 will be ready to complete the second (private) ARM Template “Entisys360 WVD Delivery (step 2)”.
-1. A maanged identity should be attached manaully so it can be used for the direct authorisation.
+1. A maanged identity should be attached manaully so it can be used for the direct authorization.

 ------------------------------------------------------------
 ### **Step 5**